 - Automatic Authentication for Better Security

-Azure cloud shell automatically and securely authenticates your account access for PowerShell and Azure CLI.
+Azure cloud shell automatically and securely authenticate your account access for PowerShell and Azure CLI.

 - Virtual Access from Anywhere